 While people interviewed for The Big Thaw were optimistic about online journalism, they were uncertain regarding how it would affect quality and availability of investigative journalism, how consumers will behave, how the biggest players in the game will act, and which new strategies and business models succeed.

 Many people assume that the future is to be predicted rather than created.
-The future does not simply happen to us; we shape it.Volume 3 poses important questions for independent media to consider as it shapes the future and eight possible trends that could further change the game
+The future does not simply happen to us; we shape it.Volume 3 poses important questions for independent media to consider as it shapes the future and eight possible trends that could further change the game.

 What don’t we know?